Kingdom of Arles: Post-Carolingian kingdoms in Burgundy

 The three Burgundian polities, c.
 900:

-Since the middle of the 9th century, the Carolingian Empire went through a series of crisis and divisions.
+Since the middle of the 9th century, the Carolingian Empire went through a series of crises and divisions.
 In 843, by the Treaty of Verdun, the Empire was divided in three parts, with much of Burgundian lands becoming part of Middle Francia, which was allotted to emperor Lothair I (Lotharii Regnum), while the north-western Burgundian regions (later Duchy of Burgundy, the present-day Bourgogne), went to Charles the Bald, king of West Francia.
 King Louis the German received East Francia, comprising the territory east of the river Rhine.

 In 855, by the Treaty of Prüm, the Middle Francia was divided, allotting Upper Burgundy to Lothair's second son Lothair II (d.
 869), and also designating Lower Burgundy with Provence to Lothair's younger son Charles the Young (d.
 863).
 Upon the death of Charles in 863, his domains were divided between his brothers: emperor Louis II took Provence, while Lothair II received the rest.
 In 869, Lothair II died without legitimate children, and in 870 his uncles Charles the Bald and Louis the German concluded the Treaty of Meerssen and partitioned his territory: much of the Upper Burgundy, the territory around of the Jura mountains, went to Louis the German.
 The western regions went to Charles the Bald, while emperor Louis II kept Provence and parts of Lower Burgundy.
 In 875, the emperor died, and his domains in Lower Burgundy and Provence were taken by Charles the Bald and incorporated into his domains.

 In the confusion after the death of Charles' son, the West Frankish king Louis the Stammerer in 879, one of his most powerful nobles, count Boso of Provence (d.
 887) refused to submit to Louis' heirs.
 At the Synod of Mantaille, Boso was proclaimed king, thus establishing a distinctive kingdom in the regions of Lower Burgundy and Provence, centered at Vienne and Arles, but his realm was much reduced by 882.
 His son and heir, king Louis the Blind (d.
 928) succeeded to restore and consolidate the realm in 890, and even managed to capture northern Italy, becoming the emperor in 901.
 Blinded in 905, he gradually transferred the governance to his cousin, count Hugh of Arles.

 In the meanwhile, a separate kingdom was created in Upper Burgundy.
 In 888, upon the death of the Emperor Charles the Fat, count Rudolph, from the Elder House of Welf, founded the Kingdom of Upper Burgundy, centered at Saint-Maurice which included the Upper-Burgundian lands on both sides of the Jura mountains.
 In 912, he was succeeded in Upper Burgundy by his son Rudolph II.